 - 1/2 teaspoon sriracha, optional

-Cook soba noodles according to package.
+Soba noodles: Cook soba noodles according to package.
 I recommend salting the water well to really bring out the flavor (I would not usually recommend this but if using 100% buckwheat noodles they will benefit from this…at least I think so).
+Once done, rinse the soba noodles under cool running water to cool them down and stop them from cooking, or they will turn mushy.

-A serving of cubed tofu pairs well here.
+A serving of cubed tofu pairs well here, adding more protein.

 Adjust any ingredient in the sauce to suit your taste.